Leandro-S29/Monopoly-Project/README.md

-# Monopoly-Project

-## Description
-This is a project about a game of Monopoly developed in C#.
+# Programming Fundamentals Project - Monopoly

-Created as part of a project for Fundamentals of Programming of Computer Engineering.
+This project involves the implementation of a variant of the Monopoly game for the curricular units Fundamentals of Programming and Structure of Logical Thinking in Computer Engineering.

-## Requirements
+## 📋 Requirements:
-- .NET
+- .NET 8.0 SDK or higher

-## Made by:
+## 👥 Group members of the project:
 - Leandro Santos
 - Guilherme Soares
 - Henrique Correia